 The State Board of Education requires that every student take physical education, unless excused by a licensed physician.
 Students must change into PE uniforms daily.
 If for some reason, a student needs to be excused from PE (not to exceed three consecutive days), a note must be brought from home.
+This includes students wearing a brace or needing crutches.
 A written request by a physician is necessary for an excuse lasting longer than three days.